aserto-dev/aserto-spring/README.md

 # aserto-spring
 Aserto authorization filter for Spring Security.
-`aserto-spring` impements middleware for Spring Security that uses the [Aserto](https://aserto.com) authorizer.
+`aserto-spring` implements middleware for Spring Security that uses the [Aserto](https://aserto.com) authorizer.

 The package adds a spring security filter that intercepts requests.
-Once a request is intercepted an authroization call is made to the Aserto Authorizer.
+Once a request is intercepted an authorization call is made to the Aserto Authorizer.
 Is the request is authorized it is allowed to continue, otherwise a 401 is returned.

 Built on top of the [Aserto Java SDK](https://github.com/aserto-dev/aserto-java)

 ## Prerequisites
 - Java 17  or newer
-- Spring Boot 3.1.5 or newer
+- Spring Boot 3.1.12 or newer
 - Spring Security 6.1.5 or newer

 ## Building